AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 ✅    In such cases:

                         🔹 Check WebSocket connection health.

                         🔹 Retry the request or reinitialize the session.

                         🔹 Confirm that the LLM backend is not rate-limited or overloaded.

-                  🔹 Refer to the Troubleshooting Section 5 for precise diagnostics.

 🔹Q6.
 Can the assistant perform multi-step reasoning or follow-up conversations?

 ✅    Yes.
 This pipeline supports multi-turn dialogue with memory for:

                                                                   🧠 Context preservation

                                                                   📚 Response threading

                                                                   🔁 Clarifying follow-ups

 🔹Q7.
 Is the assistant safe to use in production with sensitive data?

 ✅    Out of the box, no. You must secure your deployment by:

-                              🔹 Enabling TLS on WebSocket endpoints
+                              🔹 Enabling TLS on WebSocket endpoints.

-                              🔹 Removing personally identifiable information (PII) before processing
+                              🔹 Removing personally identifiable information (PII) before processing.

-                              🔹 Running the LLM locally or through vetted cloud APIs with audit controls
+                              🔹 Running the LLM locally or through vetted cloud APIs with audit controls.

-                              🔹 Adding authentication middleware on chat endpoints
+                              🔹 Adding authentication middleware on chat endpoints.

 🔹Q8.
 Can I switch to a different LLM provider without changing the frontend?

 ✅    Yes.
 The frontend communicates through a standard WebSocket event schema.
 As long as the backend adapter adheres to the format, you can plug in:

                                                 🔹 OpenAI GPT

                                                 🔹 Google Gemini

                                                 🔹 Open-source models via Ollama or LangChain

 🔹Q9.
 How do I reset the conversation manually?

-✅    Click the ♻️ Reset Chat button in the UI, or emit this payload.
+✅    Click the ♻️ Reset Chat button in the UI.
 This clears the session memory, re-initializes the system prompt, and returns to a clean context state.